Chapter Four: The Player Turn

 Overskill

-Regardless of Skill level, Bonus Dice rolled off of an Overskill Die still add +1d6 as normal.
+| Regardless of Skill or Damage type, any Bonus Dice rolled off of an Overskill die still add regular +1d6es as normal. |

 | Overskill Example: The Hangman's Gallows |

 Example: In the excitement surrounding the public execution in Dottingham Square, Thieven Hood has managed to sneak his way onto the town palisade overlooking the plaza.
 He's too late!
 The hangman is already pulling the release lever, and one of Thieven's Merry Minifigs is about to take the long drop.
-Although well aware of the involuntary pants-pooping that follows a successful hanging, Thieven is still determined to try to save his minion.
+Although well aware of the involuntary pants-pooping that accompanies a successful hanging, Thieven is still determined to try to save his minion.
 He only has one chance: to shoot the rope before it snaps the victim's neck.

-Thieven rolls a 1 and a 3 on the dice, resulting in zero total Damage.
-The arrow strikes the rope with perfect precision, but bounces off without effect.
+He's already spent the Overskill Benny on adding Range, so there's nothing more he can do.
+Although the arrow strikes the rope with perfect precision, it bounces off without effect.
 The condemned Merry Minifig drops through the trapdoor, the noose snaps around his neck, and the inevitable pants-pooping follows moments later.
-Thieven Hood, along with the handful of other Merry Minifigs attending incognito, join the crowd of onlookers in merry laughter at the defecatory spectacle. |
+Thieven Hood, along with the handful of other Merry Minifigs attending incognito, joins the crowd of onlookers in merry laughter at the defecatory spectacle. |

 Extended Actions